- B.C. Home

 B.C.’s technology sector supports process innovations, new product development and new business models in the priority sectors identified in the BC Jobs Plan, helping B.C. companies in these sectors build on their competitive advantages and facilitating entry into new markets.
 This, in turn, supports the creation of high-paying jobs across the province that give families economic stability and build vibrant communities for future generations.

 To advance innovation, the Ministry collaborates with the province’s research universities, industry partners, innovation organizations and other levels of government.
-The ministry also works closely with Crown agencies affiliated with the Ministry, such as the British Columbia Innovation Council, the lead provincial organization charged with advancing innovation and commercialization in B.C., and the BC Immigrant Investment Fund, and with advisory groups like the Premier’s Technology Council.
+The ministry also works closely with Crown agencies affiliated with the Ministry, such as the British Columbia Innovation Council, the lead provincial organization charged with advancing innovation and commercialization in B.C., and with advisory groups like the Premier’s Technology Council.

-In order to build on that momentum and support the sector, the strategy focuses on four key action items:
+In order to build on that momentum and support the sector, the strategy focuses on three strategic pillars:

 The government of B.C. is committed to fostering the connections between education, people and ideas, helping B.C. become a leader in innovation, research and technology.